anglesoft/keyable/README.md

 ## Introduction

 Many web applications require unique references to their data.
-Sometimes, increments and uuids are not enough for specifi use-cases.
+Sometimes, increments and uuids are not enough for specific use-cases.

 ## Requirements